Designing SOCs

 - Multiple screens & complex workflows

-Ignoring these challenges results in operator fatigue, slow response times, and a less effective SOC.
-From this perspective, the design challenges around technology and ergonomic furniture are relevant to both SOC types.
+Ignoring these challenges results in operator fatigue, slow response times, and a less effective work environment.
+From this perspective, the design challenges around technology and ergonomic furniture are relevant to both types.

 Unique Challenges for Digital SOCs